imagej/imagej.github.io/_pages/guide/layout-test.md

 ## TODO / Task list

-The guidetask enables to make a tasklist with up to 10 entries.
+The `guide/task` include enables to make a tasklist with up to 10 entries.
 This could either be appended to the bottom of each article, or to article's discussion page.
 We could use the Todo

 {% capture  content %}
 add link to wiki page|add info on shortcut {% include key keys='Shift|F' %}|mention alternative plugins
 {% endcapture %}
-{% include guidetask content=content %}
+{% include guide/task content=content %}

 {% capture  content %}
 add link to wiki page\|add info on usage of {% include key keys='Shift|F' %}\|mention alternative plugins
 {% endcapture %}
-{% include guidetask content=content %}
+{% include guide/task content=content %}